meta-company/makex/documents/source/workspaces.md

 ## The current Workspace

-The current Workspace is detected with the following order of precedence:
+The current Workspace is detected as follows, with the first match being the current Workspace:

 <!-- The {option}`--workspace<makex --workspace>` command line argument. -->